All posts

 Compliance is about rules.
 Risk scoring is about patterns.

 Payment processors do not evaluate accounts against a compliance checklist.
 They evaluate accounts against a risk model — an algorithmic system that scores patterns across transaction history, business category, geography, velocity, refund rates, and dozens of other signals.
+The mechanics of how payment freezes actually work map this process in detail.

 A fully compliant business can trigger risk flags.
 High average transaction values relative to the account's baseline.
 Cross-border transactions involving jurisdictions with elevated scrutiny.
 Business models that are difficult to categorize cleanly.
 Seasonal spikes that look, to an algorithm, like anomalous behavior.

 The account holder cannot see the risk model.
 The processor is not obligated to explain it.
 This information asymmetry is structural, not incidental.
+The structural diagnostic for frozen accounts maps the four dimensions — money, entity, tax, accountability — that a freeze event exposes simultaneously.

 Account tenure provides protection — until it doesn't